The Wigner distribution and 2D classical maps: Introduction

-While there have been significant advancements in understanding the observed agreement with other predictions of the random matrix model, such as the spectral rigidity \cite{mbdel3} and the two-point correlation function \cite{BogoKeat96,Huesler07,Keating07}, there has been comparatively little material progress in understanding the observed agreement (most often semi-quantitative) with the eigenvalue spacing statistics of the classical random matrix ensembles.
-An analytical means of understanding the spacing statistics of quantum chaotic systems, based on semiclassical periodic orbit theory, has been attempted \cite{Keppeler2001}.
-However, due to the asymptotic techniques employed, the semiclassical formulas for the $k$th-nearest-neighbor spacing distributions $P(S;k)$ obtained in Ref.~\cite{Keppeler2001} are good approximations to the corresponding distributions obtained from random matrix theory (RMT) only for large values of $S$ and $k$; for small $k$ and in particular for $k=1$ the formulas do not reproduce the well-known RMT results.
+While there have been significant advancements in understanding the observed agreement with other predictions of the random matrix model, such as the spectral rigidity \cite{mbdel3} and the two-point correlation function \cite{BogoKeat96,Sieber01,Sieber02,Huesler1,Huesler2,Huesler3,Keating07}, there has been comparatively little material progress in understanding the observed agreement (most often semi-quantitative) with the eigenvalue spacing statistics of the classical random matrix ensembles.
+The nearest-neighbor spacing distribution is particularly challenging mathematically.
+An analytical means of understanding the spacing statistics of quantum chaotic systems, based on semiclassical periodic orbit theory, has been attempted in Ref.~\cite{Keppeler2001}.
+However, due to the asymptotic techniques employed therein, the semiclassical formulas for the $k$th-nearest-neighbor spacing distributions $P(S;k)$ are good approximations to the corresponding distributions obtained from RMT only for large values of $S$ and $k$; for small $k$ and in particular for $k=1$ the obtained semiclassical formulas do not reproduce the well-known RMT results.
 In short, a clear-cut theoretical justification for \emph{why} a Wigner-\emph{like} NNSD is a common ``quantum signature of chaos'' is still lacking.

-Curiously, the Wigner distribution also appears in the seemingly unrelated subject of spatial point processes, and more specifically, in the context of the homogeneous Poisson point process in $\mathbbm{R}^2$ (henceforth denoted by $\mathbf{P}_2$): the Wigner distribution is the nearest-neighbor spacing distribution (NNSD) for $\mathbf{P}_2$ \cite{Haake,meandjohn}.
+Curiously, the Wigner distribution also appears in the seemingly unrelated subject of spatial point processes, and more specifically, in the context of the homogeneous Poisson point process in $\mathbb{R}^2$ (henceforth denoted by $\mathbf{P}_2$): the Wigner distribution is the nearest-neighbor spacing distribution (NNSD) for $\mathbf{P}_2$ \cite{Haake,meandjohn}.
 To the author's knowledge, this result was first mentioned in a paper by Grobe, Haake, and Sommers \cite{Grobe88} published in 1988 and was subsequently useful in understanding certain spectral fluctuation properties of quantum dissipative systems (see, for instance, Chapter 9 of Ref.~\cite{Haake}).
-The intent of this paper is to introduce a connection between $\mathbf{P}_2$ and the classical dynamics of strongly-chaotic two-degree-of-freedom (2D) conservative systems and to thereby elucidate the fundamental significance of $P_W(S)$ to \emph{classical} chaos in 2D Hamiltonian systems.
+The intent of this paper is to introduce a connection between $\mathbf{P}_2$ and two-dimensional (2D) ergodic maps and to thereby explicate the fundamental significance of $P_W(S)$ to 2D \emph{classical} mechanics.